qd-qd/sdk-tutorials/onboarding/chapter-3/3-section-3.md

 <ExpansionPanel title="An example use case - interbank settlement">

 Consider a network of financial institutions.
-Currently, each bank runs its own legacy infrastructure.
+Currently, each bank runs its legacy infrastructure.
 When these banks try and settle trades between their customers, their systems need to interact with each other often through several layers of third-party software.

 ![Bank - Insurer - Central Bank Overview](/onboarding/1-introduction-blockchain/images/private-blockchain-01.png)

 Instead, they could use blockchain technology to settle inter-bank transactions.
 In such a system, the banks operate a common blockchain network to which only they have access.
-Rather than keeping their own versions of ledgers, they operate on the same ledger.
+Rather than keeping their versions of ledgers, they operate on the same ledger.

 This arrangement has no need for public access.
 Nor is it necessary to discourage 51%-attackers, because 100% of resources for block creation are controlled by the network.
 Still, the risk of attacks against the blockchain creation tools or the private corporate servers remains, with success granting an attacker control over the network's resources and the power to alter transactions as they wish.